Kuroko's Basketball: Anime

 An anime adaptation based on the manga was produced by Production I.G.
-The series premiered on April 7, 2012 and ended on September 22, 2012.
+The series premiered on April 7, 2012, and ended on September 22, 2012.
 On April 5, 2012, Crunchyroll announced that they would simulcast the anime as part of their spring lineup of anime titles.
 As of September 22, 2012, the anime ended with a total of 25 episodes.
 The second season premiered on October 6, 2013 and ended on March 29, 2014, also with 25 episodes.
 The DVD and Blu-ray version of the second season was released on June 20, 2014, along with an episode which was designed around a specific chapter in the manga by Tadatoshi Fujimaki by working on chapter 124, and a bonus CD with an audio drama starring Satsuki Momoi.
-The third season premiered on January 10, 2015 and ended on June 30, 2015, with a total of 25 episodes.
+The third season premiered on January 10, 2015, and ended on June 30, 2015, with a total of 25 episodes.
 Three compilation films that compiled the anime series' Winter Cup arc opened in Japan in 2016.
 The first compilation film opened on September 3, 2016, titled Winter Cup Compilation ~Shadow and Light~, the second compilation film opened on October 8, 2016, titled Winter Cup Compilation ~Beyond the Tears~, and the third compilation film opened on December 3, 2016, titled Winter Cup Compilation ~Crossing the Door~.

 An animated film adaptation was announced at the KuroBas Cup 2015 event on September 20, 2015.
 The film, titled Kuroko's Basketball The Movie: Last Game, adapts the Kuroko's Basketball: Extra Game manga.
 It was released in Japanese theaters on March 18, 2017.
 The staff and cast from the previous seasons returned to reprise their roles in the film.

 On October 19, 2020, the SAG-AFTRA listed and approved an English dub for the series under the "Netflix Dubbing Agreement".
 The first season's English dub debuted on Netflix on January 15, 2021, with its second season on May 15, its third season on September 18, and the Last Game film's English dub on November 15.

 Light novels

-Five series of light novels have been written by Sawako Hirabayashi called Kuroko's Basketball: Replace and illustrated by Fujimaki.
+Six series of light novels have been written by Sawako Hirabayashi called Kuroko's Basketball: Replace and illustrated by Fujimaki.
 Each light novel focuses on the members of the Generation of Miracles.
 The first light novel Replace was released on March 4, 2011.
 A manga adaptation of the novel series illustrated by Ichirō Takahashi began on Shōnen Jump+ in January 2015.

 Audio CDs

 The music for the Kuroko's Basketball anime series were directed by four different composers.
-Ryosuke Nakanishi, R・O・N, and Alpha Eastman (21-25) were in charge of the first season while Yoshihiro Ike was in charge of the second season.
+Ryosuke Nakanishi, R・O・N, and Alpha Eastman (21–25) were in charge of the first season while Yoshihiro Ike was in charge of the second and third seasons.